SIRsolomon/Unit-3/Project/main_final.md

 #### Interviewer: Any other final requests?

 **Client:** I trust my developer!
 Just make sure it runs smoothly and does what we talked about.

-## Proposed Solution
-To address these needs, a web-based platform will be developed using Python as the core programming language.
-Python has been chosen due to its flexibility, ease of use, and extensive library support, allowing for efficient and scalable development.
-It is also widely used in web development, making it a practical choice for this project.
-Alternative languages like JavaScript with Node.js or Java were considered, but Python’s simplicity, strong database integration, and rapid development capabilities made it the ideal option.

-The software will incorporate KivyMD for an intuitive and visually appealing user interface.
-KivyMD was chosen over alternatives like Tkinter or PyQt because it provides a modern Material Design aesthetic, making it more suitable for a web-based experience.
-Additionally, it integrates seamlessly with Python and is well-documented, making development smoother.

-For data management, SQLite will be used as the local database solution.
-While MySQL and PostgreSQL were considered, SQLite was selected because it is lightweight, requires minimal setup, and is sufficient for a single-user or small-business application like this.
-Since the application does not require extensive concurrent user access, SQLite provides an efficient and effective data storage solution.

-The platform will feature a login system that differentiates between customer and staff access.
-Customers will be able to browse through different restaurant branches, view available menu items, and place orders.
-A dictionary-based storage system will manage restaurant data dynamically, allowing seamless updates to stock levels.
-If an item is out of stock, an automatic restocking mechanism will replenish the inventory, preventing order failures and ensuring smooth business operations.

-A local database using SQLite will be integrated to store and retrieve user data, restaurant information, and order details.
-This ensures persistence of data across sessions while maintaining a lightweight and efficient storage solution.

-Overall, this web-based platform will enhance business efficiency by automating key processes, improving customer experience, and ensuring smooth inventory and order management.
-By leveraging Python’s robust capabilities, the proposed solution will meet the client’s needs effectively while allowing for future scalability and enhancements.

-## Success Criteria
-The project will be considered successful if it meets the following criteria:
-- Customers can browse restaurants and view menu availability dynamically.
-- A secure login system is implemented for both customers and staff.
-- The software integrates with a local database using SQLite for data management.
-- The UI is user-friendly and responsive, ensuring a smooth user experience.
-- Staff can update menu items and stock levels in real-time.
-- The login system should include secure password hashing to prevent unauthorized access.

-This plan ensures that the software solution effectively meets the client's needs while being scalable for future improvements.

 # Criterion B: Solution Overview
 ## Record of Tasks